top of page

 On The Day

 Please refer to your ticket for details on opening times.
 For most performances, the main doors will open 30 minutes before the show start time.
-Our Props Room bar is usually open 60 minutes before the show start time and is the perfect place to meet before the show.
-Our bars and kiosks serve a selection of drinks, refreshments and confectionary.
+Our bar and kiosks serve a selection of drinks, refreshments and confectionary.
 We try to stock local produce where we can, including a range of beers brewed right here in Todmorden.

 Please note that all bars and kiosks will be closed during the performance.